 Choose the right email solution for your business needs

-When considering an email solution, it is important to assess your business needs.
-Do you have a stable internet connection and multiple devices to view your emails on?
-Then IMAP or Exchange are a good choice.
-However, if you want to store emails on your own device and do not find online storage necessary, then POP3 may be a better fit.
+When considering an email solution, it's important to consider your business needs.
+Do you have a stable internet connection and multiple devices to access your email?
+Then IMAP or Exchange are good choices.
+However, if you want to save emails on your own device and don't need online storage, POP3 might be a better fit.

 Flexamedia e-mail packages: Perfectly tailored to your needs